 Step 4: Glue and sticker the parts together

-With this research we tried to understand the impact of the Shutterring on residents and passerby's experience of privacy affected bij smart doorbells in their neighboorhood.
+Together with The Incredible Machine we researched the impact of the Shutterring on residents' and passerbys' experience of privacy affected by smart doorbells in their neighbourhood.